50 facts and figures about D-Day

 Around 14,000 corpses were returned home

 There used to be far more fallen servicemen buried at the cemetery and in the surrounding region.
-Remains of roughly 14,000 people were returned home at the request of their families.
+The remains of roughly 14,000 people were returned home at the request of their families.

 [Pictured: A rifle and helmet mark the site of a fallen soldier in Normandy.]